igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 	* Background Color: allows you to choose a new background color for the view.
 	* Selection Color: allows you to choose a new tint for selected objects.
 	* Reset: reset to default colors.
 * Mouse mode:
 	* Objects: click to select layout objects.
+Shift + right click to place layout objects.
 	* Cameras: click to select camera triggers.
 * Start Pos (Y): toggles display of Start/End/Bragging positions from the Config Editor.
 * Splines (U): toggles display of splines from the Spline Editor.